 - admission application fee

 - new student orientation fee

-- Applicants to the Over-60 Tuition Free Degree Program should complete the Over-60 Undergraduate Application (4-page PDF) and submit it to the Office of Undergraduate Admissions, 210 South College Avenue, Newark, DE 19716.
+- Applicants to the Over-60 Tuition Free Degree Program should complete and submit the Over-60 Undergraduate Application (online form).

 If you are age 60 or older, a Delaware resident and wish to pursue a tuition-free graduate degree, please follow this graduate application process: